mendix/docs/content/appstore/general/sell.md

 Document how your component is used while the component is being developed (for example, using API documentation, release notes, and technical reference documentation).
 You should also explain how your component is designed to behave for users through typical use cases and best practices.

-We recommend you look at the [Mendix Documentation](https://docs.mendix.com/) for examples of developer documentation.
+We recommend you look at examples of widget, connector, and module documentation in the [Marketplace Guide](/appstore/) when writing your documentation.

 ### 4.5 Export Control